itsamrit/DSA/Recursion and Dp/Readme.md

 👉 Tle after memoization: You must have 1 or more parameters which is useless.

-Avoid using return type bool in recursion/memoization.
+Avoid using return type bool in recursion/memoization

 For problems like return true if alleast k can be placed : Find atlmost things which can be placed using int dfs() & return true if(dfs()>=k).
 Similarly for atmost k.

+Since you we use extra parameter for counting in bool & in int return type, return type itself gives count.

 eg : Return true if robbers can rob k adjacent houses :